Licensing and Certification

 This page contains information and forms required to operate as a comprehensive outpatient rehabilitation facility in Minnesota.

-If providing services in home care setting or housing with services, need to hold a home care license.
-See homecare licensing.
+If providing services in home care setting or housing with services, providers need to hold a home care license.
+See Licensure Application Forms, Federal Certification, and Information for Health Care Providers.

 State Operations Manual, Appendix K - Guidance to Surveyors: Comprehensive Outpatient Rehabilitation Facilities